debeetaiwo45/Assignments/Debeetee.md

 # Assignments
-summation of assignments from week3 to week5 updating student's profile with github link change to username.md
+Push all week 3 to week 5 assignments to a GitHub repo called “Assignments''.
+The repository should have three branches named week3, week4, and week5 on GitHub.
+Update your profile with your GitHub link.
+Setup your [username].md file on GitHub using the link

+all tasks done